marxin/texi2rst-generated/sphinx/libiberty/function-variable-and-macro-listing.rst

   ``pex_input_pipe`` :

   * Most systems' pipes can buffer only a fixed amount of data; a process that writes to a full pipe blocks.
-Thus, if you write to fp before starting the first process, you run the risk of blocking when there is no child process yet to read the data and allow you to continue.  ``pex_input_pipe`` makes no promises about the
+Thus, if you write to :samp:`fp` before starting the first process, you run the risk of blocking when there is no child process yet to read the data and allow you to continue.  ``pex_input_pipe`` makes no promises about the